mobizt/ESP-Mail-Client/README.md

 1. Install flash tool, esptool.py from [here](https://github.com/espressif/esptool).
 To instal esptool python script, you will need either [Python 2.7 or Python 3.4 or newer](https://www.python.org/downloads/) installed on your system.

-2. For Arduino MKR WiFi 1010, Arduino Nano 33 IoT and Arduino MKR Vidor 4000 boards, download [nina-fw-1.4.5_samd21.zip](/firmwares/nina-fw-1.4.5_samd21.zip) and for Nano RP2040 Connect board, download [nina-fw-1.4.5_rp2040.zip](/firmwares/nina-fw-1.4.5_rp2040.zip) from [firmwares](/firmwares) folder and extract it.
+2. Download file [nina-fw-1.4.5.zip](/firmwares/nina-fw-1.4.5.zip) in [firmwares](/firmwares) folder and extract it.
 The extracted files included bootloader.bin, phy_init_data.bin, nina-fw.bin, partitions.bin and SerialNINAPassthrough.ino.

 3. Compile and upload SerialNINAPassthrough.ino to the device.